rowanmoul/ArchSecureDualBoot/README.md

   - The final attribute here ensures the sealed object can only be unsealed with a policy.
 - `--sealing-input tpm-luks-passphrase.bin` passes the previously created LUKS passphrase as the data to be sealed in the object.
 - `--policy seal-wilcard-policy.policy` sets the policy of the sealed object to the wildcard policy created previously.
-- Default Key Algorithm: `hmac:null:null` (sealed data can only be a keyed hash).
+- Default Key Algorithm: `hmac` (sealed data can only be a keyed hash).
 - Default Hash Algorithm: sha256

 If you encountered an error with `tpm2_create` previously, repeat the same steps here to create the key and then load it into the TPM in a separate command.